kjempelodott/ananas/README.md

   * Send mail to a member or a group of members
 * FileTree
   * Navigate around
+  * Read and edit evaluation, grade and comments
   * Download files
-  * Upload evaluation, grade and comments
   * Upload files
   * Delete files (not implemented yet)
-  * Make folders (not implemented yet)

 #### Requirements

 * Python >= 2.7
 * (IPython for globbing)
-* python-MultipartPostHandler
+* python-MultipartPostHandler (broken in Python 3 :()

 #### TODO